Newton Falls voters could see 2 new issues on the ballot in November

-NEWTON FALLS, Ohio (WKBN) – An effort is underway to get two issues placed before voters in Newton Falls.
+NEWTON FALLS, Ohio (WYTV) – An effort is underway to get two issues placed before voters in Newton Falls.

 One issue calls for the purchase of smart meters from AMi.
 They would replace the electric and waster meters in the city.